 Shuts down or reboots the operating system.

 This method shuts down or (if Reboot is true) reboots the operating system.
 If the appropriate privileges cannot be obtained, or if the InitiateSystemShutdown system call returns false, then this method will return false; otherwise, it returns true.
-This method can be used if driver installation or uninstallation requires the system to be rebooted in order to complete.
+This method can be used if the installation or uninstallation function requires the system to be rebooted in order to complete.

 ShutdownPrompt, if non-empty, specifies a message that the OS should display to the user for Timeout seconds.
 If empty string is passed for ShutdownPrompt, no message is displayed and the Timeout parameter's value is ignored.